CCE13/CombinedLibgdx/README.md

 # RunAI

 Welcome to RunAI - an immersive application that enhances your running sessions with interactive visual and audio cues.
 Currently, our application is only compatible with Android devices.
-An APK file for the latest build is available for download through this link: (INSERT DOWNLOAD LINK HERE).
+An APK file for the latest build is available for download through this link: ([DOWNLOAD HERE](https://drive.google.com/drive/folders/1gztleJth5F89z_HBBdQeTwS1LbGE3qyp?usp=share_link)).

 RunAI incorporates the best of various platforms and languages: